arcta/server-setup/README.md

 ########################################################################
 </pre>

-This will setup Python virtual environment and save requirements.txt.
-Virtual environment will be activated on user login.
+This will setup Python virtual environment and save requirements.txt; virtual environment will be activated on login, comment it out in .local.cnf, if prefer manual handling.

 The iPython Notebook server will be created and configured IN virtual environment.
-We are going to expose it to the network only, still, consider creating a password as described at http://ipython.org/ipython- doc/1/interactive/public_server.html#notebook-public-server.

 #### Services:

 Run services-4 script to configure and start services.
+(See below on the details what gets done.)

 <pre>
 #!/bin/bash ### install/services-4